#MeToo University

 “I was taking an oral exam with this well-known professor.
 I had answered all his questions well, but he said to me: ‘Miss, you answered very well, but you know what you can do to improve your grade, if you don’t want to have to come back to see me in September…’ (this was said with gestures suggestive enough to leave no doubt about the professor’s wishes).
 In September, the same scenario repeated itself… No punishment.
 This teacher is still in function.”

 The Labor Court of Wavre reminded UCLouvain in its October 7 ruling that there is a 1996 law that deals with well-being at work.
 This law is not fully respected.
-The Court even condemned UCLouvain for “psychological violence” towards the complainant, Pre Nieberding.
+The Court even condemned UCLouvain for “psychological violence” towards the complainant, Prof. Nieberding.

 It is the Court that says so, not me.